Here to listen. Here to help.

 *All communications are treated in the strictest of confidence.
 Please check your contract for charging details.
 Calls cost the same as other standard landline numbers (starting 01 or 02).
 If you have a call package for your landline or mobile phone then calls will normally come out of your inclusive minutes.

 **We are a small medical charity and we do not have the capacity to answer long or complex questions relating to medical management, DWP benefit disputes and legal problems.
-The ME Connect email service provides information and support and, where appropriate, signposting to further sources of help or information.
+ME Connect provides information and support and, where appropriate, signposting to further sources of help or information.

 |Before you get in touch|